-- Talking the Walk: Innovating in footwear, Step 2 - Related Posts Resolving conflicting Youtube accounts Youtube and the School of Fashion Youtube: a necessarily untidy guide to evolving innovation Using G+ for flexible delivery and assessment How to: Create videos using Hangouts on Air
+- Talking the Walk: Innovating in footwear, Step 2 - Related Posts Teaching Youtube to teach Making use of the National VET Repository Youtube: a necessarily untidy guide to evolving innovation Lectures as Animated Videos?
+Creating video content

 - Youtube, machine learning and professional networks in Fashion - The School of Fashion and Textiles has invited us back to their annual professional development day, to give an update on the work we started last year.
 We’ve also been asked to run a workshop to help others get started with the methods in using Youtube, creating a professional website and connecting into a professional network.
 The presentation We’ll go ...
 Read More

 - Designing an advanced online learning environment for higher education - We’ve been thinking a lot about learning environments in higher education, and have started to develop a set of design principles

 - Teaching Youtube to teach - We’ve been helping Andrew Robinson develop a Youtube channel with videos that assist in his teaching of shoe making...

 - Experimenting with 360 Photography - A simple overview about photo-spheres or what is also known as 360° photography.

 - Discover RMIT for Free - RMIT has produced 5000 RMIT branded Google Cardboards to provide a virtual orientation day

 - Lectures as Animated Videos? - There are other ways to share essential knowledge and skills with students that do not involve a lecture capture, a podcast or a talking head recording